-Historically speaking, the federal estate tax is an excise tax levied on the transfer of a person's assets when they pass away.
+Historically speaking, the federal estate tax is an excise tax levied on a person’s assets when he or she passes away.
 In actuality, it is neither a death tax nor an inheritance tax, but rather a transfer tax.
 There are three distinct aspects to federal estate taxes that comprise what is called the Unified Transfer Tax: Estate Taxes, Gift Taxes, and Generation-Skipping Transfer Taxes.
 Legal planning to avoid or minimize federal estate taxes is both a prudent and an important aspect of comprehensive estate planning.

 The unified credit concept ties the gift tax and the estate tax together.
-The lifetime gift and estate tax basic exclusion amount for 2014 is $5.34 million, as indexed for inflation up from $5.25 million in 2013.
-Taxpayers use a unified estate and gift tax credit to offset the transfer taxes that would otherwise be paid on the transfer of assets up to the exclusion amount of $5.34 million.
-If a taxpayer uses their transfer tax credit by making lifetime gifts, their federal estate tax exemption at death is reduced by the amount of the unified credit that was used during their life.
+As mentioned, the lifetime gift and estate tax basic exclusion amount for 2018 is $11,180,000.
+Taxpayers use a unified estate and gift tax credit to offset the transfer taxes that would otherwise be paid on the transfer of assets, up to the exclusion amount of $11,180,000.
+If a taxpayer uses his or her transfer tax credit by making lifetime gifts, the federal estate tax exemption at death is reduced by the amount of the unified credit that was used during life.

 The generation-skipping transfer tax (GST) is levied in addition to gift or estate taxes on transfers made to a “skip person.”

-A "skip person" is a person deemed to be two or more generations below the generation of the person making the gift to them.
-A trust will be considered a skip person if no distributions from that trust can be made to "non-skip" persons.
+A “skip person” is a person deemed to be two or more generations below the generation of the person making the gift to them.
+A trust will be considered a distribution to a skip person if no distributions from that trust can be made to “non-skip” persons.